csebooks/c-programming/content.en/decision-control-instruction/_index.md

 General forms of decision control instruction:
 The default scope of if and else statement is only the next statement.
 So, to execute multiple statements they must be written in a pair of braces.

-Condition is built using relation operators <, >, <=, >=, ==, !=

-An if need not always be associated with an else.
-However, an else must always be associated with an if

-An if-else statement can be nested inside another if-else statement

-a = b is assignment. a == b is comparison

-In if (a == b == c) result of a == b is compared with c

-If a condition is true it is replaced by 1, if it false it is replaced by 0

-Any non-zero number is true, 0 is false

-; is a null statement.
+Condition is built using relation operators <, >, <=, >=, ==, != An if need not always be associated with an else.
+However, an else must always be associated with an if An if-else statement can be nested inside another if-else statement a = b is assignment. a == b is comparison In if (a == b == c) result of a == b is compared with c If a condition is true it is replaced by 1, if it false it is replaced by 0 Any non-zero number is true, 0 is false; is a null statement.
 It doesn't do anything on execution